1991 Indianapolis 500: Friday May 10 - "Fast Friday"

-On "Fast Friday," the final day of practice before time trials, Rick Mears shocked the establishment, suffering his first-ever crash at Indy.
-Something broke in the rear of the car, sending him spinning into the turn one wall.
-Mears suffered an injured right foot, and was cleared to drive later in the day.
-Later in the day, Emerson Fittipaldi set the fastest lap of the month at 226.705 mph, and became the favorite for the pole.
-At 5:09 p.m., rookie Mark Dismore lost traction coming out of turn 4, while travelling an estimated 215 mph.
-His car first slid across the track, clipping the inside wall near the entrance to the pits, then struck the dividing barrier between the pits and the main straightaway head-on.
-Dismore's car broke into two pieces which both tumbled into the pit lane.
-Dismore suffered multiple injuries to his arms, legs, and feet, and a fractured neck; and was sidelined for the year.
-Dismore's incident was similar in both track location and crash trajectory to that of Swede Savage's fatal crash in the 1973 Indianapolis 500.
+On "Fast Friday," the final day of practice before time trials, Rick Mears shocked the establishment, suffering his first-ever crash at Indy since arriving as a rookie in 1977.
+During a practice run at 2:06 p.m., the locking pin on the right rear wheel sheared off, and his car was sent spinning into the turn one wall.
+Mears suffered an injured right foot, but was cleared to drive.
+Emerson Fittipaldi set the fastest lap of the month at 226.705 mph, and became the favorite for the pole.
+Mears returned to the track in the final hour in his back-up car.
+His lap of 226.557 mph was second-best for the day, and close to his personal best lap of the month.

+At 5:09 p.m., rookie Mark Dismore suffered a terrible crash in turn four.
+Dismore grazed the outside wall at the exit of turn 4, which broke a right rear wishbone suspension piece.
+The car pivoted hard to the inside, cutting across the track.
+The car hit the inside wall with the back of the engine/transmission near the entrance to the pits, punching a 6-foot hole in the concrete barrier, and erupting a brief fireflash.
+The car then hit the end of the pit wall which separates the track from the pits.
+The car broke into two pieces, both tumbled down the pit lane.
+Dismore suffered multiple injuries to his arms, legs, feet, and a fractured neck.
+Dismore was sidelined for several weeks, but would recover.
+He attempted a return to Indy the following year, but failed to qualify.
+He eventually made seven starts at Indy between 1996 and 2002.

+The area near the entrance to the pits was littered with debris, the inside wall was damaged, and the attenuator at the end of the pit wall was damaged.
+Due to lengthy cleanup, the track was closed for the day.
 As a result of Dismore's crash, officials made a quick change in the pits in the interest of safety for the crews.
 The two northernmost pit stalls were removed, and replaced instead at the south end of the pit lane.
 The move added about 80 feet of buffer from the track surface to the first pit box.